LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 Beware of interposing by dynamic OS library loaders if the official Vulkan names are used.
 On Linux, if official names are used, the ICD library must be linked with -Bsymbolic.

+### ICD API Version
+When an application calls `vkCreateInstance`, it can optionally include a `VkApplicationInfo` struct, which includes an `apiVersion` field.
+A Vulkan 1.0 ICD was required to return `VK_ERROR_INCOMPATIBLE_DRIVER` if it did not support the API version that the user passed.
+Beginning with Vulkan 1.1, ICDs are not allowed to return this error for any value of `apiVersion`.
+This creates a problem when working with multiple ICDs, where one is a 1.0 ICD and another is newer.

+A loader that is newer than 1.0 will always give the version it supports when the application calls `vkEnumerateInstanceVersion`, regardless of the API version supported by the ICDs on the system.
+This means that when the application calls `vkCreateInstance`, the loader will be forced to pass a copy of the `VkApplicationInfo` struct where `apiVersion` is 1.0 to any 1.0 drivers in order to prevent an error.
+To determine if this must be done, the loader will perform the following steps:

+1. Load the ICD's dynamic library
+2. Call the ICD's `vkGetInstanceProcAddr` command to get a pointer to `vkEnumerateInstanceVersion`
+3. If the pointer to `vkEnumerateInstanceVersion` is not `NULL`, it will be called to get the ICD's supported API version

+The ICD will be treated as a 1.0 ICD if any of the following conditions are met:

+- The function pointer to `vkEnumerateInstanceVersion` is `NULL`
+- The version returned by `vkEnumerateInstanceVersion` is less than 1.1
+- `vkEnumerateInstanceVersion` returns anything other than `VK_SUCCESS`

+If the ICD only supports Vulkan 1.0, the loader will ensure that any `VkApplicationInfo` struct that is passed to the ICD will have an `apiVersion` field set to Vulkan 1.0.
+Otherwise, the loader will pass the struct to the ICD without any changes.

 ### ICD Unknown Physical Device Extensions